Have a question? Call us now.

 Your teaching check-in will start 10 minutes prior to your appointment (this means that if your teaching time is 9:30 AM, check-in will start at 9:20, etc.).
 You will not be allowed in to the clinic prior to your check-in time so please do not come too early.

-Your mask must remain on the entire time you are here and you are not allowed food or drink while inside the clinic.
-Please make sure to eat and hydrate prior to your appointment.
+You will be required to wear a mask while attending our clinic and it must remain on the entire time you are here.
+You are not allowed food or drink while inside the clinic, so please make sure to eat and hydrate prior to your appointment.

 If you have questions regarding your teaching appointment, please contact your surgical team.
 If you don’t have their number on hand, please find them here.